vscode-use/createwebview/README.md

 </p>
 <p align="center"> English | <a href="./README_zh.md">简体中文</a></p>

-> WIP: This library is designed to quickly open a new tab page using webview in the vscode plugin, making it easier to use
+Let you create a webview vscode plug-in in 1 minute

 ## Install
 ```